Principal Skinner: Role in The Simpsons

 The controversial season 9 episode "The Principal and the Pauper" heavily alters Skinner's backstory, revealing him as an impostor.
 Born as Armin Tamzarian, he has been a troubled orphan from Capital City, who is forced into the US Army during the Vietnam War.
 There, he serves as a Green Beret under Sgt.
 Seymour Skinner, whom he comes to idolize and befriend.
 When the sergeant is reported missing and presumed dead, Armin returns to Springfield to inform Skinner's mother, Agnes, but she deliberately mistakes him for Seymour, so he assumes his identity and follows Skinner's dream of becoming a school principal.
-The real Seymour Skinner (voiced by Martin Sheen), is alive after all, and briefly returns to Springfield to take his rightful place as Springfield Elementary School Principal, but proves hopelessly unpopular and the Springfielders run him out of town on the railroad.
+The real Seymour Skinner (voiced by Martin Sheen) is alive after all, and briefly returns to Springfield to take his rightful place as Springfield Elementary School principal, but proves hopelessly unpopular and the Springfielders run him out of town on the railroad.
 Judge Snyder grants Tamzarian Skinner's "name, and his past, present, future, and mother", and decrees that no one will mention his true identity again "under penalty of torture" (although Lisa uses the real name in the episode "I, (Annoyed Grunt)-Bot").
 A clip from the episode is used in season eleven's "Behind the Laughter" as an example of the show's increasingly "gimmicky and nonsensical plots".
-The continuity of the series appears to revert to the original story of Seymour Skinner in the 2010 episode "Boy Meets Curl", as he is clearly shown to kick Agnes Skinner in utero, establishing him as Agnes' biological son after all.
+The continuity of the series appears to have been retconned to the original story of Seymour Skinner in the 2010 episode "Boy Meets Curl", as he is clearly shown to kick Agnes Skinner in utero, establishing him as Agnes' biological son after all.
 This is further declared in the Season 29 episode "Grampy Can Ya Hear Me" where a teenage Seymour is shown living with Agnes before going off to college.

-Another part of Principal Skinner's backstory is revealed in the season 21 episode "Pranks and Greens".
-When Bart Simpson plays numerous pranks on teachers of the school, Skinner reveals to Bart that there was a student who was an even better prankster than him.
+Another part of Skinner's backstory is revealed in the season 21 episode "Pranks and Greens".
+When Bart plays numerous pranks on teachers at school, Skinner reveals to Bart that there was a student who was an even better prankster than him.
 Bart is eager to discover the prankster's identity.
 Later, Groundskeeper Willie tells him the story: years ago, the school had a swimming pool and team, with Willie as their coach.
-Skinner was a more easygoing principal, but it all changed when student Andy Hamilton filled the pool with worms and locked Skinner in there for a long weekend (Monday being a teachers' holiday, Skinner was not rescued until Tuesday morning).
+Skinner was a more easygoing principal, but it all changed when student Andy Hamilton filled the pool with worms and locked Skinner inside it for a long weekend (Monday being a teachers' holiday, Skinner was not rescued until Tuesday morning).
 This experience has caused him to become serious and almost merciless in his approach to rules, even going as far as to shut down the pool and demoting Willie, the swim teacher, to groundskeeper.